Heart-shaped region on the dwarf planet’s surface features dunes made out of solid methane

 Dunes made out of solid methane particles have been discovered on Pluto.

-An international team of researchers reviewed photos of the Tombaugh Regio – dubbed ‘the heart’ – snapped by the New Horizon space probe during its 2015 fly-by of the dwarf planet when they discovered 357 regularly spaced ridges along a bordering mountain range.
+An international team of researchers reviewed photos of the Tombaugh Regio – dubbed ‘the heart’ – snapped by the New Horizon space probe during its 2015 fly-by of the dwarf planet, and discovered 357 regularly spaced ridges along a bordering mountain range.
 Although these rippled features look like transverse sand dunes found on Earth, they are actually made of small methane ice particles.